 about the reader

-For experienced programmers with proficiency in a high performance computing language such as C, C++, or Fortran.
+For experienced programmers proficient with a high-performance computing language like C, C++, or Fortran.

 about the authors